-In the lead up to the album’s forthcoming release, I’ve managed to write about two of the album’s previously released singles:
+In the lead to the album’s release, I wrote about three of its singles:

 - The album’s expansive and brooding title track and first single, “The Hypnogogue.”
 Featuring the band’s swirling and textured guitar-driven sound paired with Kilbey’s imitable delivery, the song introduces listeners to the album’s characters — Eros Zeta and Sum Kim.
 The song follows Zeta, as they’re traveling to meet Kim, to go through the titular hypnogogue.
 But during the toxic and weird process, Zeta winds up falling in love with Kim.
 As Kilbey says, “. . . it all ends tragically (of course . .. as these things often do).